-Welcome to Commonwealth Club World Affairs (CCWA), America’s largest non‑partisan public affairs forum.
-With over 2,900 videos and 200,000+ subscribers, this channel brings you in‑depth discussions on pressing global and local issues—politics, culture, economics, climate, technology, and social justice—featuring thought leaders and changemakers from around the world.
+Welcome to Commonwealth Club World Affairs!
+The CCWA is America’s largest and most established non‑partisan public affairs forum.
+With over 3000 videos and 209,000+ subscribers, this channel brings you in‑depth discussions on pressing global and local issues—politics, culture, economics, climate, technology, and social justice—featuring thought leaders and change makers from around the world.

 Engage & Reflect: Like, comment, and share videos to join the conversation and help shape civic discourse.